jaspector

 Residential examples include new homes, decks, porches, ramps, steps, pergolas, carports, additions, fire repair, reroofing, solar panels, generators, industrialized units, detached sheds or accessory buildings over 200 square feet, attached or detached garages or pole buildings, many alterations, foundation repair, demolition, fences over 6 feet tall, electrical and HVAC repairs or upgrades, and pools and hot tubs.
 Commercial examples include new buildings, additions, alterations, change of occupancy, detached accessory buildings over 120 square feet, signs, fire suppression, alarms, refrigeration, hoods, demolition, site work, and solar.

+Not all construction work requires a permit in unincorporated Stark County, OH.
 The following work is generally exempt: Detached residential sheds or accessory buildings of 200 square feet or less are not listed in the county's residential permit-required list; Residential fences 6 feet tall or less are not listed in the county's permit-required list; One-for-one replacement work may be handled as a one-time special inspection permit if design parameters remain the same.
 Note: Always verify zoning-layer requirements separately because township or regional planning approvals may still apply even when a county building permit does not.
+When in doubt, confirm with the local building department before starting work.